lachlan748/data_platform/README.md

 ## Objectives

-*  Deploy immutable virtual network infrastucture on Cisco Modeling Labs 2.1 via API calls.
+*  Deploy immutable network infrastucture on Cisco Modeling Labs 2.1 using the virl2_client library.

 *  Store the network IPAM data in Netbox

 *  Generate and deploy configuration files using Ansible Roles + Netbox

-*  Connect immutable virtual servers to the network and simulate production network traffic including unicast and multicast data flows.
+*  Connect immutable servers to the network and simulate production network traffic including unicast and multicast data flows.

-*  Monitor traffic flow and telemetry data, visualize using Kibana/Grafana
+*  Monitor data flows, resource utliisation and telemetry data, visualize using Kibana/Grafana.

 ## Method